Cyytrus/Cyytrus/README.md

 - In my spare time, I read books, stream code on twitchTV, and write about code.
 You can see them in my dev.to (it’s dev.to/cyytrus) and twitchTV (/cyytrus1) profiles!

-- Learning Erlang and thinking about starting my studies in Rust.
+- Learning Rust and Python.

 - Technologies I use: Elixir, Phoenix, Docker, PostgreSQL, API’S REST, HTML, CSS, GraphQL, Unity tests, CI/CD, Clean code.